 - Myth 2: Air Comes Out at the Temperature You Set.
 The thermostat setting determines when the air conditioner will stop running, not how cool the air is.
 (The air comes out of the system at the same temperature regardless of the setting.)
 Don’t turn the temperature down to get the air cool faster.
 Set it at the temperature you want and let it run.

 - Myth 4: Repairs Cost Less Than Replacement.
-It’s true that you usually won’t pay as much up front to repair an older system than replace it with a new one.
-But that doesn’t factor in the older system’s lack of efficiency (and the unnecessarily high monthly bills that creates) or the frequency of repairs.
+It’s true that you usually won’t pay as much upfront to repair an older system than replace it with a new one.
+But that doesn’t factor in the older system’s lack of efficiency (and the unnecessarily high monthly bills that create) or the frequency of repairs.
 You could save more in the long run by simply replacing a failing unit.

-Look to iNtelligent Air Services to help keep your air conditioner in the pink.
+Look to intelligent Air Services to help keep your air conditioner in pink.